fairdataihub/SODA-for-SPARC-Docs/docs/how-to/how-to-use-soda-without-a-pennsieve-account.md

 ## Background

-While most of SODA's features require access to the Pennsieve platform (a cloud-based scientific data management platform), several key features let you directly manage your data and its metadata locally.
-Here are some examples of features of SODA that can be used without access to the Pennsieve platform.
+Here are some examples of features of SODA that can be tested without access to the Pennsieve platform.

 ## Example 1: Generating manifest files locally

 The SPARC dataset structure requires manifest files to be placed in each high level folder of a dataset.
-SODA provides a feature that automatically generates manifest files for a dataset with the minimum required metadata by the SPARC dataset structure.
+SODA provides a feature that automatically generates manifest files for a dataset with the minimum required metadata by the SPARC dataset structure (SDS).

 ### Testing this feature